 Walking on laminate flooring can be loud so you may want to add rugs in high traffic areas to deter the sound of footsteps.

 By understanding more about these types of flooring, it’s easier for consumers to choose the best flooring that fits their own personal style and budgets.

 Laminate flooring and engineered hardwood are both great choices for anyone considering bare flooring.
-Laminate has its advantages over engineered flooring, such as lower pricing, easier installation, and is more durable, making it an ideal choice for households with children and pets that want a low-maintenance flooring.
+Laminate has its advantages over engineered flooring, such as lower pricing, easier installation, and better durability.
+As a result, laminate is an ideal choice for households with children and pets that want low-maintenance flooring.

-However, engineered hardwoods offer their own benefits, including an amazing selection of styles and colors, easy maintenance, and being more resistant to water.
-This flooring is ideal for anyone that wants a more affordable and lower maintenance alternative to solid hardwoods.
+However, engineered hardwood flooring offers its own benefits, including an amazing selection of styles and colors, easy maintenance, and better water resistance.
+This flooring is ideal for anyone who wants a more affordable and lower-maintenance alternative to solid hardwoods.